tomvanbraeckel/yamcs.github.com/docs/api/Get_Parameter_Samples.md

 Sample the history of values for the specified parameter:

     GET /api/archive/:instance/parameters/:namespace/:name/samples
-    GET /api/archive/:instance/parameters2/:namespace/:name/samples

-The first call (with "parameters") returns values from the parameter archive if the parameter archive has been enabled.
-It should be much faster for large intervals.
+The call (with "parameters") returns values from the parameter archive if the parameter archive has been enabled.
 Note that as the parameter archive is backfilled (i.e. not filled in realtime), the paramers call will try to return the latest values from the parameter cache.
 See the [Processor] configuration section on how to configure the Parameter Cache.
-The second call (with "parameters2") performs a replay.
+If the parameter archive is not enabled, the <tt>source=replay</tt> can be used to reprocess the data and send the result.
+Note that this is much slower than the parameter archive for large intervals.

 ### Parameters